JosephLeedy/magento2-module-custom-fees/README.md

 ## Shout-Outs

+### Contributors

+These wonderful people have helped this extension become what it is today, and I am truly grateful to them for their contributions:

 - A huge thanks to [@pykettk], [@Vinai] and [@hostep] for reviewing the Hyvä compatibility implementation in [pull request #16] and suggesting improvements!️